Emotionally Debilitating Periods? It Might Be PMDD

 Vitamins and Supplements for PMDD: Calcium, magnesium, Vitamin B6 and L-tryptophan may help to relieve the milder symptoms of PMS, but have mixed responses when it comes to treating PMDD.
 Chasteberry (also known as Vitex) is another herbal supplement that may help to reduce physical and emotional symptoms.
 It is essential to always seek advice from your doctor before starting on any new supplements.

 Lifestyle Changes: eating a healthy diet and limiting the intake of salty, sugary or processed foods, caffeine, alcohol and nicotine help to support overall physical and mental wellbeing.
-Keeping physically active and practising stress management and relaxation techniques such as meditation are also a great way to support your treatment for PMDD.
+Keeping physically active, practising stress management and relaxation techniques such as meditation are also great ways to support your treatment for PMDD.

 If you or somebody you know is feeling suicidal due to PMDD or for any other reason, contact Lifeline Australia on 13 11 14.